yismailmo/TechGrounds-cloud8-cloud8-yismailmo/01_Fundamentals_1/Linux01.md

-# [Subject]
-[Give a short summary of the subject matter.]
+# Connecting to a machine using ssh

-## Key terminology
+# Key terminology
-[Write a list of key terminology with a short description.
-To prevent duplication you can reference to previous excersizes.]
+cd is changing directory
+ls list iems in a directory
+cd .. to go back to home directory

+SSH
+chmod 400

 ## Exercise
 ### Sources